v-tank/Find-Your-Nature/README.md

 * Add a 'Near-Me' feature to geo-locate the user and find the closest attractions within a given radius

 Improvements:
-* Decrease the load time of maps
+* Decrease the load time for the webpage and maps
 * Detailed card info to show the average ratings for each attraction